 The photo that got everyone talking.

 My baby was almost six months old when I managed to snag that appointment with the paediatric dentist for his tongue tie, while we were holidaying in Australia.
 On our way there, I was very conflicted, I was deeply unsure of what I would want to do if they found a problem; all I knew was that I wanted answers.
 He has just recently started solids once a day, so I was thinking that maybe it wasn’t even necessary.
 I questioned whether I was just being selfish now, wanting to breastfeed him when it perhaps wasn’t so vital for him anymore, and did I really want him to have a surgical procedure and to endure pain in order for us to do that?
 I felt that I just needed to know, then I could make my decisions later.
 When the dentist confirmed tongue and lip ties, we discussed options: If this was a five week old baby, he said, he wouldn’t hesitate; It would make an enormous difference to feeding.
 But now, my little one has learnt how to feed in his own way, and it would perhaps not change anything.
 But I had my answers.
 He discussed the fact that this procedure is purely a ‘first world procedure’, as he called it, stating that if nothing is done, my baby would continue to thrive and grow up happy and healthy.
-He then told me he could remove the tongue-tie right then with a laser, in a one minute painless procedure (using anaesthetic cream), but whether that would make a significant difference or not is unknown, and he would really only do it in cases where the mother was incredibly passionate about breastfeeding.
+I could write a whole novel about that comment, meanwhile… He then told me he could remove the tongue-tie right then with a laser, in a one minute painless procedure (using anaesthetic cream), but whether that would make a significant difference or not is unknown, and he would really only do it in cases where the mother was incredibly passionate about breastfeeding.
 I assured him that this, indeed, was me, and upon further discussion I was convinced of the true painless nature of the procedure.
 I made my choice: I had to try.
 If I didn’t I would always wonder, and it was important to me to try not to have any regrets along this journey.
 This is a choice that I have not for one second regretted.
 It was through this choice, I believe, that I managed to achieve my dream of being able to breastfeed supplement-free.

 After his posterior tongue-tie was lasered, I nursed him for a long time, and then we just sat together in the silence.
 I was searching for my reaction, but I had none.
 I knew that it would be logical to be angry at all those experts who told me that he didn’t have a tongue tie; to perhaps feel elated that I may have found the real answer to this riddle; to celebrate what may be the next step that I had so longed for.
 But I just felt empty.
 Deep deep emptiness.
 It was after a lot of crying and a lot of time alone in the week that followed that I